Our 2025 Home Solar Performance: 5 Years of Real Data

 How We Compare to Other German Systems

-For southern Germany, the typical annual yield benchmark is 1,000–1,200 kWh per kWp of installed capacity for ideally oriented systems.
+#For southern Germany, the typical annual yield benchmark is 1,000–1,200 kWh per kWp of installed capacity for ideally oriented systems.
 We live roughly in the middle of the country, where the forecast figures are somewhat lower.
-Our 9.45 kWp system produced 8,624 kWh in 2025 — a specific yield of 912 kWh/kWp.
-Our real-world yield reflects the actual installation geometry of our four-sided roof, with only the east, south and west sides covered by solar panels.
+Our 9.45 kWp system produced 8,624 kWh in 2025, giving a specific yield of 912 kWh/kWp.
+This reflects the actual geometry of our four-sided roof, with solar panels covering only the east, south and west sides.

 Our 66.8% self-consumption rate places us well within the range for battery-equipped residential systems.
 Fraunhofer ISE reports that self-consumption in Germany rose from 13% to 17% of total PV generation in 2024, driven by growing battery storage adoption.
-Systems with batteries typically reach 60–80% — we’re in the top portion of that range.
-Without a battery, systems self-consume 25–35% of their production — an example of why the battery pays for itself in terms of system efficiency.
+Systems with batteries typically reach 60–80%; we’re at the upper end of this range.
+Without a battery, systems self-consume 25–35% of their production, which is an example of how the battery pays for itself in terms of system efficiency.

 What’s Next